Encourage deep thinking with these fifth grade writing prompts that provide 5th graders with plenty of interesting ideas to write about.

 50. Rewrite your favorite fairy tale from the villain’s point of view.

-51. Would you be a robot if you could be one?
+51. Would you be a robot if you could?
 Why or why not?

 52. Explain the differences between privileges and rights.